bounswe/bounswe2022group5/deliverables/CMPE451_Milestone_1/M1_Report_Group5.md

 	* Added the user type selection to the sign-up screen as discussed in the [Meeting 16.1](https://github.com/bounswe/bounswe2022group5/wiki/Meeting-16.1): [#216](https://github.com/bounswe/bounswe2022group5/issues/216)
 	* Added an API service class to the mobile app: [#240](https://github.com/bounswe/bounswe2022group5/issues/240)
 	* Made the register API call for signup and connected our signup screen to the backend service: [#245](https://github.com/bounswe/bounswe2022group5/issues/245)
+	* Fixed a bug about login pages being on top of each other after sign-up: [#277](https://github.com/bounswe/bounswe2022group5/issues/277)
 * *Management related significant issues:*
 	* Opened an issue to ask members for font suggestions: [#209](https://github.com/bounswe/bounswe2022group5/issues/209)
 	* Edited the README file of the mobile application code to add a description and a guide about how to run the code: [#234](https://github.com/bounswe/bounswe2022group5/issues/234)